FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Three (3) years from the date of result declaration, the NEET result is considered legitimate.

-• If the applicant has an Under Graduate medical qualification from Australia, Canada, New Zealand, the United Kingdom, or the United States of America and has also been awarded a Post Graduate medical qualification in Australia, Canada, New Zealand, the United Kingdom, or the United States of America and has been recognised for enrolment as a medical practitioner in that country, they will not need to pass the screening test in order to seek provisional or permanent registration in India.
+• If the applicant has an Undergraduate medical qualification from Australia, Canada, New Zealand, the United Kingdom, or the United States of America and has also been awarded a Post Graduate medical qualification in Australia, Canada, New Zealand, the United Kingdom, or the United States of America and has been recognised for enrolment as a medical practitioner in that country, they will not need to pass the screening test to seek provisional or permanent registration in India.

-• The candidates belonging to Pakistan or Indian students who have gained their medical degree from Pakistan must go through the updated guidelines and security clearance from the official NBEMS website to check their eligibility.
+• Candidates belonging to Pakistan or Indian students who have gained their medical degree from Pakistan must go through the updated guidelines and security clearance from the official NBEMS website to check their eligibility.

 Application forms can only be filled out once.

-Instruction for filling out the FMGE 2024 Application Form
+Instructions for filling out the FMGE 2026 Application Form

 • Complete the user registration form to create a password and a user ID/application ID.